Love to Learn, Learn to Love

 Our planning is structured to encompass the NCETM’s ‘five big ideas’:

-Mereside C of E Primary Academy has strong links with the National Centre for Excellence in the Teaching of Mathematics (NCETM) and the Salop, Herefordshire and Wolverhampton Maths Hub; our teaching of mathematics is heavily influenced by their innovative research, training and resources.
+Mereside C of E Primary Academy's mathematics is strongly influenced by the National Centre for Excellence in the Teaching of Mathematics (NCETM)'s innovative research, training and resources; the school regularly works with the Salop, Herefordshire and Wolverhampton Maths Hub.

-At Mereside Church of England Primary Academy, we use the NCETM's Primary Mastery Professional Development materials, the DfE ready-to-progress materials and the NCETM Curriculum Prioritisation document to plan our maths curriculum.
+At Mereside Church of England Primary Academy, we use the NCETM's Primary Mastery Professional Development materials, the DfE ready-to-progress materials, the NCETM Curriculum Prioritisation document and NRICH to guide our maths curriculum.
+We tailor our curriculum to meet the needs of our children; we think carefully about scaffolding our lessons and we ensure that we have exciting extension challenges ready to deepen our children's knowledge and understanding.

-Click this link to see the teaching sequence for the NCETM’s Primary Mastery materials that we use:
+Click this link to see the teaching sequence for the NCETM’s Primary Mastery materials that we use to influence our planning sequence:

 The following PDF shows the DfE ready-to-progress criteria (this criteria identifies the most important conceptual knowledge and understanding that pupils need as they progress from year 1 to year 6):